aljazsim/cli-typescript-code-organizer/README.md

 tsco -w [--configuration <configuration file path>] [--sources <sources directory path>]
 ```

 This will monitor the sources directory recursively for new files or file changes.
 TypScript code will get organized ass soon as `tsco` detects a new file or a file change.
+To terminate `tsco` running in watch mode, press `CTRL + C`.

 ## Configuration